Practice questions

 $(4)^{2(2x+1)}=(4)^{3(x+3)}$

-Now, the bases are the same, so the exponents should be the same:
+Now the bases are the same, so the exponents must be equal:

 $2(2x+1)=3(x+3)$